Home News Bayelsa Community Revives Heritage, Strengthens Unity At ‘Ogbolo ’26’ New Yam Festival

 “This is my first time attending this New Yam Festival.
 I came because of the good things happening in this community,” she said.

-“I thank the paramount ruler for making today’s celebration a reality,” she added.
+“I thank the head of Ogu Community, HRH, Bishop (Dr.) Akuege Paul for making today’s celebration a reality,” she added.

-The event also featured inter-compound cultural competitions, with Yenikabu II Family emerging overall winner.
-Bongata Family came second, while Abrima Family finished third.
+The event also featured inter-compound cultural competitions, with Yenikabu II Compound emerging overall winner.
+Bongata Compound came second, while Abrima Compound finished third.

-The Atlantic Bell reports that for the people of Ogu, the festival was more than a celebration of the first harvest.
-It underscored the importance of preserving cultural traditions, strengthening communal bonds, promoting reconciliation, and passing cherished values from one generation to another, ensuring that the legacy of their forebears continues to inspire future generations.
+For the people of Ogu, the festival was more than a celebration of the first harvest.
+It underscored the importance of preserving cultural traditions, strengthening communal bonds, promoting reconciliation and passing cherished values from one generation to another, ensuring that the legacy of their forebears continues to inspire future generations.

 LEAVE A REPLY